auth0-samples/laravel/00-Starter-Seed/readme.md

 ## Heroku

-### Configure your heroku account
+### Configure your Heroku account
-In order to do this you need to have an heroku account and the [Heroku toolbelt](https://toolbelt.heroku.com/) installed.
+In order to do this you need to have an Heroku account and the [Heroku toolbelt](https://toolbelt.heroku.com/) installed.

-Login to heroku
+Login to Heroku

      heroku login